hazelcast/hazelcast-reference-manual/src/HazelcastJCache/JCache-Eviction.md

 currently handled partition.
 Due to the imbalanced partitions, the single partitions might start to evict earlier than the other partitions.

-As mentioned in the [General Information section](#general-information), typically two types of caches are found in the production systems.
+As mentioned in the [Cache Types section](#cache-types), typically two types of caches are found in the production systems.
 For small caches, referred to as *Reference Caches*, the eviction algorithm has a special set of rules depending on the maximum configured cache size.
 Please see the [Reference Caches section](#reference-caches) for details.
 The other type of cache is referred to as *Active DataSet Cache*, which in most cases makes heavy use of the eviction to keep the most active data set in the memory.
 Those kinds of caches using a very